 What Can You Do To Support Your Transgender Partner?

 Learn more about the transgender community.
 Trans identity can vary from person to person.
-Transgender identities can also depend on how they feel inside or the way they express themselves.
+Gender identities can also depend on how they feel inside or the way they express themselves.

 A lot of thing matters during the transition.
 One of the most talked-about is the right pronouns to use for people undergoing the transition process.